What Is Direct Cross Contamination

 The transfer of contaminants during direct cross-contamination involves several mechanisms:

 Understanding these mechanisms allows for the development of targeted prevention strategies.
-For instance, knowing that aerosol transmission is possible highlights the importance of proper ventilation in food preparation areas.
+As an example, knowing that aerosol transmission is possible highlights the importance of proper ventilation in food preparation areas.

 Direct Cross-Contamination vs. Indirect Cross-Contamination: Key Differences